-Field activities, including water sampling, will be carried out in conjunction with a well-defined field quality assurance (QA) program and in accordance with the Quality Assurance Project Plan (QAPP) that accompanies this SAP.
-The field QA program refers to the sampling, analysis, and data validation procedures that will be performed for generating valid and defensible data, including to document that samples are collected without accidental cross- or systematic contamination.
-The types of quality control (QC) samples that will be collected are outlined in Table 2.
+All field activities will be carried out in conjunction with a well-defined field quality assurance (QA) program and in accordance with the QAPP that accompanies this SAP.
+The field QA program refers to the sampling, analysis, and data validation procedures that will be performed for generating valid and defensible data, including to document that samples are collected without accidental cross- or systemat contamination.
+The types of quality control (QC) samples that will be collected are outlined in Table 3 . ic